The ultimate guide ON How to use Facial Oils

 These are the reasons I use facial oil every day, Cassiopeia is my secret weapon in my skincare routine.

 Here are more reasons to use facial oils

 Besides, why paste synthetic and mineral oils on your skin, when you have access to the most gentle and effective plant oils found in nature?
 Most synthetic oils are comedogenic (pore blocking) whereas, the right facial oil can help balance both oily or dry skin.

 Benefits of Facial Oils | Some Science Stuff

 A study by Tzu-Kai Lin, Lily Zhong and Juan Luis Santiago (2018) examined the therapeutic benefits of plant oils.
-The focus was on the anti-inflammatory and antioxidant effects on the skin.
+The focus is on the anti-inflammatory and antioxidant effects on the skin.
 Wound healing and skin barrier repair of topically applied plant oils are also examined.

 We decided we will dissect this study of Natural oils into bite-sized chunks for you.

 - The researchers find that organic facial oils decrease transepidermal water loss increasing skin barrier function and restores hydration.

 - The researchers all agree that vegan facial oils are beneficial as an early intervention for the treatment of atopic dermatitis.

 - Tzu-Kai Lin et al. recognise that topically applied organic facial oils offer higher bioavailability of nutrients in the skin.

-- Monounsaturated fatty acids such as oleic acid have been shown to act as permeability enhancers for other minerals and vitamins that are in facial oils.
+- Monounsaturated fatty acids such as oleic acid act as permeability enhancers for other minerals and vitamins that are in facial oils.

-- Other plant compounds including tocopherols have shown to have anti-inflammatory properties that reduce inflammation and restore skin barrier function.
+- Other plant compounds including tocopherols have anti-inflammatory properties that reduce inflammation and restore skin barrier function.

-Now that you have fallen in love with facial oils below is the ultimate guide on how to use facial oils.
+Now that you are in love with facial oils below is the ultimate guide on how to use facial oils.

 Tips on how to use facial oil

-- Make sure you start with a blank canvas by cleaning and exfoliating your skin, we love a good double cleanse.
+- Start with a blank canvas by cleaning and exfoliating your skin, because we love a good double cleanse.

-- Add 2 -3 drops of oil to clean hands and massage gently into your skin in upward motions.
+- Add 2 -3 drops of oil to clean hands followed by massaging gently into your skin in upward motions.
 However, remember a little goes a long way!

-- You can add a drop or two of facial oil to your favourite moisturiser for extra hydration and skin nutrition.
+- Add a drop or two of facial oil to your favourite moisturiser for extra hydration and skin nutrition.